Jul 6, 2026

 Dose accuracy25%9/10

-10 g per scoop matches Clark 2008's athlete-joint dose exactly and clears Proksch 2014's skin-trial floor.
-Two scoops reach the full 20 g top of the window.
-Clean, honest dose math with no proprietary-blend ambiguity — and the low price means even the 20 g two-scoop dose stays cheap.
+10 g per serving matches Clark 2008's athlete-joint dose exactly and clears Proksch 2014's skin-trial floor.
+Two servings reach the full 20 g top of the window.
+Clean, honest dose math with no proprietary-blend ambiguity.
+Just note the small 8 oz tub only holds ~21 servings, so the full 20 g/day dose runs it down in about ten days.

 Third-party testing + source quality20%8.5/10